LLerzy/Estimation-Parameter-Beta/randomsamples.md

 ```

     ##                    Acceptance.Rate Acceptance.Rate.Post.Burn.in      ESS Length
-    ## Chain Measurements       0.5641456                    0.5630901 3233.412   3800
+    ## Chain Measurements       0.5588156                     0.558048 3279.327   3800
     ##                    Precision
-    ## Chain Measurements  2.991442
+    ## Chain Measurements  2.992333

 ## Convergence Monitoring with Fixed Seeds

-The previously simulated samples assumed that the seed was generated
+In the previous simulations, the random number generator seed was
-randomly.
-Now, we consider nine user-specified seeds and monitor the
+selected randomly for each run.
+In this section, we instead fix nine
+user-defined seeds to examine the impact of initial conditions on the
+convergence behavior of the Markov chains.
+Specifically, we assess the
-convergence of the mean of each generated chain.
+stability of the posterior mean estimate for each generated chain.

 ``` r
 N=10^5;burnin=5000;thin=25; target_acceptance=0.4